 In addition, I help coordinate research in the Human Islet Research Network (HIRN), a basic science research effort which is developing innovative strategies for the treatment, prevention and monitoring of type 1 diabetes.
 Within HIRN, I serve as the project scientist for the Consortium on Human Islet Biomimetics (CHIB).
-I am part of the NIH project team for the Tissue Chip 2.0 Consortium, and serve as the project scientist for the Microphysiological Systems for Modeling Diabetes (MPS-MOD), a tissue chip consortium that is developing human disease models of diabetes and obesity.
-In addition, I serve as the program officer for the Integrated Islet Distribution Program.
+I am part of the NIH project team for the Tissue Chip 2.0 Consortium, and serve as the project scientist for the Microphysiological Systems for Modeling Diabetes (MPS-MOD).
+I am the program officer for the Integrated Islet Distribution Program (IIDP).

 Bioengineering, Biotechnology, and Imaging as applied to Diabetes, Metabolic, and Endocrine Diseases

 Cutting-edge technologies and integrated approaches that treat and elucidate the underlying mechanisms of endocrine and metabolic diseases, including diabetes.

 Biology, development, and function of the endocrine pancreas and clinical studies on islet transplantation for type 1 diabetes treatment.

 Basic and clinical studies on the pathophysiology and treatment of inborn errors of metabolism and rare genetic metabolic diseases.

 Committees & Working Groups

 - NIDDK Type 1 Diabetes Working Group, Member